Charles Frodsham: Technical brilliance

 Charles Frodsham was a prolific and highly regarded horological writer, publishing numerous articles on the discipline.
-He corresponded with George Biddell Airy, the Astronomer Royal, over many years, much of which correspondence is preserved at Cambridge University Library, covering topics such as middle temperature error, quick trains as advocated by Thomas Earnshaw, Greenwich Mean Time and Airy's remontoire.
+He corresponded with George Biddell Airy, the Astronomer Royal, over many years, much of which correspondence is preserved at Cambridge University Library, covering topics such as middle temperature error, quick trains as advocated by Thomas Earnshaw, Greenwich Mean Time and Airy's remontoire (a secondary source of power).
 In 1871, Frodsham published The History of the Marine Chronometer, the first English language treatment of the subject.

 Exhibitions, awards & medals

 Frodsham was awarded the Telford Gold Medal from the Institution of Civil Engineers for his 1847 lecture on the laws of isochronism.
 At the Great Exhibition in 1851, he was awarded a first-class medal for his timekeepers.
 The firm won fourteen further medals and honours at the major international exhibitions over the rest of the nineteenth century.
 At the 1862 International Exhibition, Frodsham not only exhibited but was also one of the jurors, writing the detailed horological section report.